 It also puts you closer to local life.
 When you venture off the tourist trail, you get to see the local way of things from eating better food to mingling with people who actually know the place.
 That always beats hanging out with a bunch of other tourists.

 The whole point of travelling is to grow, and growth starts at the edges of your comfort zone.
+This is such a profound quality of travelling and the leading mantra of The Broke Backpacker Manifesto.
 Nothing ejects you out of the cozy confines of the comfort bubble more than traipsing the trails less taken, empty of all other bright-eyed, bushy-tailed backpackers.
 Charging into the unknown headfirst, eyes wide and shoulders back, is the thing to do when travelling!